miyanokomiya/homepage/content/post/2022-06-26-mitigation-of-the-silent.md

 "Intangible" also reduces "Beat of Death" 2 to 1.
 It makes our life easier as well.
 Once we play "Wraith Form", we can get 3 forgiving turns.
 Even if it isn't upgraded, we don't have to worry about 4th turn so seriously.

 Set some late combat problems aside, "Wraith Form" gives us "the frontloading multiple-turn mitigation" enough to survive the heart's first routine.
-Just one card does it, so good, so poggy.
+Just one card does it, so good, so so good.
 Praise "Wraith Form".

 As long as we have "Wraith Form" somehow until facing the heart, mitigation problem against the heart is almost solved.
 On the other hand, what can we do if we don't have any "Wraith Form"?
 The rest of this article is mainly about the situation.